-U2F can also be used for web applications on supported browsers.
+U2F can also be used for RADIUS integrations and web applications on supported browsers.

 A temporary token is a static per-user text string which is valid for a limited time and a limited number of logins only.
 Temporary tokens can be created from the Users/Groups tab.